reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 | `snapshot-dependencies` | any dependency whose version contains SNAPSHOT     |
 | `application` | application classes and resources      |

-The layers are defined in a `layers.idx` file in the order that they should be added to the Docker Image.
-The order is important as it determines how likely previous layers are to be cached when part of the application changes.
-During the pull, only the application layer is downloaded which is faster because of the reduced size
+The Layers are defined in a `layers.idx` file in the order that they should be added to the Docker Image.
+These layers get cached in the host after the first pull since they do not change.
+Only the updated application layer is downloaded to the host which is faster because of the reduced size.

-## Build The Image With Layers Of Dependencies
+## Building The Image With Dependencies Extracted In Separate Layers

 We proceed to build the final image in two stages using a method called [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds).
 In the first stage, we extract the dependencies and in the second stage, we copy the extracted dependencies to the final image.